Last updated: 12 June 2023

 Many failures to pay occur through genuine oversight or misunderstanding.
 So before diving into any aggressive debt recovery procedures, you should consider whether this could have occurred in your case.

-First start with a gentle payment reminder to your client – in many cases this is enough to prompt your client to make payment.
-If the client still fails to pay your fees, then consider issuing a Letter of Demand.
+First, start with a gentle payment reminder to your client – in many cases, this is enough to prompt your client to make payment.
+If the client still fails to pay your fees, consider issuing a Letter of Demand.
 This is a formal letter notifying the client that you will be taking further action if they do not make payment promptly.

-If that does not work, you may consider referring the matter to an external debt recovery agency.
+If that does not work, you may refer the matter to an external debt recovery agency.
 Lastly, you may consider commencing legal action against the client.